cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenLayer-tech-spec.md

 Since individual user's share amounts are stored in the `Investment Manager` itself, it is generally expected that each strategy's `deposit` and `withdraw` functions are restricted to only be callable by the `Investment Manager` itself.

 ## Delegation
+The EigenLayerDelegation contract handles delegation of stakers’ deposited funds to “operators”, who actually serve the applications built on EigenLayer.
+While delegation to someone else is entirely optional, any operator on EigenLayer must also "register as a delegate" through this contract.
+Any staker in EigenLayer may choose to become *either*:
+1. an **operator**, allowing other stakers to delegate to them, and potentially earning a share of the funds generated from using the restaked assets of stakers who delegate to them

+OR

+2. a **delegator**, choosing to allow an operator to use their restaked assets in securing applications built on EigenLayer

+Stakers can choose which path they’d like to take by interacting with the EigenLayerDelegation contract.
+Stakers who wish to delegate select an operator whom they trust to use their restaked assets to serve applications, while operators register to allow others to delegate to them, specifying a `DelegationTerms` contract (or EOA) which receives the funds they earn and can potentially help to define & manage their relationship with any delegators they may have.
+Operators who do not want others to delegate to them can simply "register as a delegate" while specifying their `DelegationTerms` as their own address.

+Note that **this contract is designed to be deployed as an upgradeable proxy**

 The `EigenLayerDelegation` contract relies heavily upon the `InvestmentManager` contract.
-It keeps track of all active operators -- specifically by storing the `Delegation Terms` for each operator -- as well as storing who each staker is delegated to.
+It keeps track of all active operators -- specifically by storing the `Delegation Terms` for each operator -- as well as storing what operator each staker is delegated to.
 A **staker** becomes an **operator** by calling `registerAsOperator`.
-Once registered as an operator, the mapping entry `delegationTerms[operator]` is set **irrevocably** -- we define a staker as an operator if `delegationTerms[operator]` returns a nonzero address.
+Once registered as an operator, the mapping entry `delegationTerms[operator]` is set **irrevocably** -- in fact we define someone as an operator if `delegationTerms[operator]` returns a nonzero address.
 Querying `delegationTerms(operator)` returns a `DelegationTerms`-type contract; however, the returned address may be an EOA, in which case the operator is assumed to handle payments through "trusted" means / by doing off-chain computations and separate distributions.
 The mapping `delegatedTo` stores which operator each staker is delegated to.
 Querying `delegatedTo(staker)` will return the *address* of the operator that `staker` is delegated to.
 Note that operators are always considered to be delegated to *themselves*.